 project play's impact

-- 100+ organizations have used our work to shape their youth strategies or introduce symbiotic programs.
+100+ organizations have used our work to shape their youth strategies or introduce symbiotic programs.
 Among them: professional leagues, media companies, national sport governing bodies, the YMCA of USA, parks and recreation departments, community sport providers, and the President's Council on Fitness, Sports & Nutrition.
 At the 2018 Project Play Summit, 20 organizations were recognized as formal Project Play Champions for making new, specific, meaningful commitments to action.

-- Citing our work, major news media outlets have helped create a national conversation about access to and the challenges of youth sports.
+Citing our work, major news media outlets have helped create a national conversation about access to and the challenges of youth sports.
 Among them: Time, NPR, The Washington Post, ESPN, SportsBusiness Journal, The Atlantic, and BBC.
-Read all coverage here.
+Read the coverage here.

-- Community and regional foundations such as the Ralph C. Wilson, Jr. Foundation have entered the space, dedicating millions of dollars in grants to youth sports and shaping grant criteria to align with Project Play's eight strategies.
+Community and regional foundations such as the Ralph C. Wilson, Jr. Foundation have entered the space, dedicating more than $25 million in grants to youth sports and shaping grant criteria to align with Project Play's eight strategies.
 Separately, another $200 million was committed to building greenways with bike paths and recreational infrastructure in Detroit, Michigan, and Buffalo, N.Y.

-- Parent Checklists have been created to empower caregivers to get and keep kids active through sports.
+Parent Checklists have been created to empower caregivers to get and keep kids active through sports.
 The three, 10-question checklists are tailored to the age and engagement level of the child, and include companion video and links to resources.
 Additional resources designed to help parents will come online in 2019.

-- The Project Play Summit has grown from one day to two.
+The Project Play Summit has grown from one day to two.
 In 2017, a workshop day was added, with content designed to help local leaders create shared agendas and mobilize stakeholders where they live.
 The summit sells out each year, and #ProjectPlay annually trends nationally on Twitter during the event.
 Past speakers have included Major League Baseball Commissioner Rob Manfred, Olympian Allyson Felix, Kobe Bryant, Jackie Joyner-Kersee, skateboarding pioneer Tony Hawk, and Michelle Obama.

-- Now, other countries have begun using the Project Play framework to reimagine their sport delivery systems for youth.
-In December 2017, the Aspen Institute in Romania announced a partnership with Romania's Olympic committee to develop a plan.
+Now, other countries have begun using the Project Play framework to reimagine their sport delivery systems for youth.
+In 2017, the Aspen Institute in Romania announced a partnership with Romania's Olympic committee to develop a plan.
 In 2018, the Aspen Institute in Mexico launched a similar nationwide project and an academic journal in Japan published an analysis of Project Play’s work.